grofers/web-central-logging/README.md

 - `timestamp` is the time at which log was registered.
 - `action` is a filtered or default redux action.
 - `state` is a filtered or default redux state.
 By default it is `{}`
-- `extra` this field can be used to send extra params with each logs by setting `extraParams` object in Logster config
+- `extra` this field can be used to send extra params with each logs by setting `extraParams` object in WebCLS config
 - `level` is syslog level, actionLogger sets level `info` for each log and crashReporter sets `error` level for each log.

 ## How to Contribute